DanielSchnietz/AngularCore/README.md

 Extra class for checking responses will be added.
 Json serialisation will be added to more responses.
 Extra folder for DTO´s will be added.
+Models will be completed ( e.g. adding more than just required).